 The Botanic Book Buddies reading group is open to all members, Docents, volunteers and members of staff.
 It meets 6 times a year – on the second Wednesday of the even months of the year, at noon, in the Lawn House.
 If the weather is fine you’ll find us outside on the patio.
 We bring a brown bag lunch and usually someone provides a delicious treat to share.
 The discussion is informal and generally pretty lively.
 If you have read a book that broadly relates to plants and would recommend to it to others, we’d like to hear from you.
 We try to select books that are readily available through the public library and published in paperback.

-Please email me, Sarah Clayton, with any comments or suggestions.
+Please email me, Barbara Farley, with any comments or suggestions.

 JUNE: The Orchid Thief: A True Story of Beauty and Obsession by Susan Orlean

-FEBRUARY 2012 – Wicked Plants by Amy Stewart
+FEBRUARY 2012 – Flower Confidential by Amy Stewart

 APRIL 2012 – Second Nature – A Gardener’s Education by Michael Pollan

 JUNE 2012 – The Fruit Hunters – A Story of Nature, Adventure, Commerce and Obsession by Adam Leith Gollner